 Semantic search has evolved in large part due to the rise of voice search.

-Mobile voice commands are now commonplace and using voice commands on devices other than is already “frequent” or “very frequent” among 33 percent of high-income households, according to research from Stone Temple Consulting.
+Mobile voice commands are now commonplace and using voice commands on devices other than is already “frequent” or “very frequent” among 33% of high-income households.

-Optimizing for voice search is very different from traditional SEO because you need to immediately get to the point (for intent-based searches) and keep your content much more conversational.
+Optimizing for voice search is very different from traditional SEO because you must immediately get to the point (for intent-based searches) and keep your content much more conversational.

 What You Can Do